Seckman High School

-Seckman High School is a public high school within the Fox C-6 School District, located in Imperial, Missouri.
+Seckman High School is a public high school within the Fox C-6 School District, located in Seckman, Missouri.
 The school was founded in 1997 in order to meet the needs of the growing district.
 Seckman High School shares a campus with both Seckman Elementary and Seckman Middle School.
 Seckman is the sister and rival school of Fox High School in nearby Arnold.